Bofner/SMS-GG-Aseprite-Exporter/README.md

   - 8x8
   - 8x16
 - RLE compression option
-- Backgrounds that are smaller than 256x192 (Like for cinematic cutscenes)
+- Support for backgrounds that are smaller than 256x192 (Like for cinematic cutscenes)